 The Nels Cline Singers

 No, they’re not really singers.
-You’ll definitely hear a voice, very much in passing, doing a sub-Metheny wordless vocalise but otherwise, Wilco’s guitarist was playing games while giving this name to his sensational new electric jazz trio with bassist Trevor Dunn and drummer Scott Amendola.
+You’ll definitely hear a voice, very much in passing, doing a sub-Pat Metheny wordless vocalise but otherwise, Wilco’s guitarist Nels Cline was playing games while giving this name to his sensational new electric jazz trio with bassist Trevor Dunn and drummer Scott Amendola.

-“I’m not in any one genre and never have been” says the Wilco guitarist who proves the point brilliantly on this disc.
+“I’m not in any one genre and never have been,” says Cline, who proves the point brilliantly on this disc.
 “I was a rock and roll kid but after hearing Coltrane and Miles and Weather Report, then Indian music and Nigerian pop and that sort of thing, there was no turning back.
 From that point on, the idea of purism just was not possible.”

 – Jeff Simon